cap-collectif/developers/docs/getting-started/dev-environment.md

 #### 7. Add some development data

+It's time to add some data !

-Let's add our development database with some fixtures :
+The following task will reset the database, setup the SQL schema and add some fixtures :

 ```bash
 fab local.database.generate